rioak/Recipe-Complexity-Trends/README.md

 <img src="https://i.gifer.com/1PQg.gif">

-To answer the question of whether or not online recipes have shown have become my complex over the last 10 years, we define our null and alternative hypotheses as such:
+To answer the question of whether or not online recipes have become more complex over the last 10 years, we define our null and alternative hypotheses as such:

 - **Null Hypothesis**: The average number of steps in 2018 is *the same* as in 2008, and any difference is a result of random chance